Liddle-led Bulldogs aim to take next step

 The uncertainty is more on offense.

 Quarterback Joe Byrne and all-state tailback Harrison Bey-Buie are gone.
-So too is speedy receiver AJ Douglas, big-target tight end Noah Abbott and three starters on the offensive line.
+So too is speedy receiver AJ Douglas and big-target tight end Noah Abbott.

 Junior Tynan Numkena, who had 30 grabs for 356 yards last season, has moved to quarterback.
 He’s competing with Zach Garton and Christian Kautz for the No. 1 spot.